kianpu34593/asebasic/README.md

     * After running the script, you should get the following outputs:
         * Lowest adsorption energy site slab saved in a database called "ads1x1.db" in final_database/ directory.
         * A result report with convergence process generated in the material/ads/ directory.
-        * Intermediate files during the convergence process all saved in pre-generated directory.
+        * Intermediate files during the convergence process all saved in the pre-generated directory.

 [Back To Workflow Intro](#workflow-introduction)

+You just completed the tutorial.
+Congratulations!
+Hope that was helpful.
+All the code used in this tutorial and database generated is saved in the tutorial/ directory.
+Intermediate files generated are omitted to save space.

 ---